MonsterDeveloper/java-telegram-bot-tutorial/chapter1.md

-# Lesson1.
+# Lesson 1.
 Writing your first "echo" bot

 Hello!
 If you want to know, how to code Telegram Bots on Java, you are on the right way!